gaganv007/railway-system/README.md

 npm install
 ```

-# Create .env file with your database credentials
+# Create a .env file with your database credentials
 ```
 echo "PORT=5000
 DB_HOST=localhost